JuckZ/one-vscode/README.md

 # TimeSavior

-This is the README for All-in-One VScode Extension.
+This is the README for TimeSavior VScode Extension.

 ## Features

 It's a demo now.
+It may contains a lot of other creators' code for my learning.

 <!--
 1. **Auto-Complete**